 To create a drop zone, simply drag the target Kanban board onto the current Kanban diagram and release the mouse button.
 In response to the prompt, select the 'Drop Diagram as Diagram Reference' option.
 You can have more than one drop zone, one for each of the other Kanban boards in the work flow.
-If you generate a set of Kanban workflow diagrams using the Patterns in the Model Wizard, the drop zones are automatically generated on each diagram.
+If you generate a set of Kanban workflow diagrams using the Patterns in the Model Wizard (Start Page 'Create from Pattern' tab), the drop zones are automatically generated